 Do you want to buy Machu Picchu tickets?
 I did too.

-But the Machu Picchu website is very frustrating.
+The Machu Picchu website is very frustrating.
 I just finished booking my tickets last night.
 For something so popular, they do a really good job at making it very difficult to buy your tickets.
 Booking tickets ahead of time is a good idea.
-They sell 2500 Machu Picchu tickets per day and entrance to Huayna Picchu is limited to 400 tickets.
+They sell 2500 Machu Picchu tickets per day and entrance to Huayna Picchu is limited to only 400 tickets.

-Trick part 2: I believe that fraudulent charges had caused them to put in some extra verification steps which you will see described below.
+I believe that fraudulent charges prompted them to put in some extra verification steps which you will see described below.

 If you need tickets for children, click here to read how (in both Spanish and English).
 Kids under 7 years old are free while those between 8 and 17 get 50% off but you will have to buy those through a travel agency, in your hotel in Cusco or at their office.